9630613/Trajectory-planning-of-UR10-robot/README.md

 \end{array}$$

-This timing low will be constant for every desired path (with trapezoidal velocity profile), and the difference is in making the path parameterization.
-Because a linier path is given.
-Thus:
+This timing low will be constant for every desired path with trapezoidal velocity profile, and the difference is in making the path parameterization.
+The path is linear,so:

 $S=\frac{Ϭ}{L}$